-In case of property damage or injuries stemming from any severe weather, the Campus President or designee on the ERT should contact the corporate office, including the corporate Vice Presidents in charge of facilities and insurance.
-The Emergency Response Team should document in writing what happened using the EA Accident Report (available on the Education Affiliates Sharepoint site in the Human Resources & Benefits, Workers Compensation Claims folders section; a copy is also found in this Plan as Appendix 3).
-An assessment of damage to the building, furniture and fixtures, and equipment should be undertaken.
-Photos should be taken of the damage and damaged property should be preserved, if possible.
+In case of property damage or injuries stemming from any severe weather, the Campus President or designee on the Emergency Response Team should contact the corporate office, including the corporate vice presidents in charge of facilities and insurance.
+The Emergency Response Team should document in writing what happened using the Education Affiliates Accident Report (available on the EA SharePoint site in the Human Resources & Benefits, Workers Compensation Claims folders; a copy is also found in this Plan as Appendix 3) An assessment of damage to building, furniture and fixtures, and equipment should be undertaken.
+Photos should be taken of damage and damaged property should be preserved if possible.
 The landlord should be notified immediately and remediation of damage to building should begin quickly.